astronomer/docs/learn/airflow-weights-and-biases.md

 ## Step 4: Create a W&B API Key

-In your W&B account, create an API key that you will use to connect Airflow to W&B. You can create a key by going to the [authorize](https://wandb.ai/authorize) page, or under your user settings.
+In your W&B account, create an API key that you will use to connect Airflow to W&B. You can create a key by going to the [Authorize](https://wandb.ai/authorize) page or your user settings.

 ## Step 5: Set up your connections and environment variables

-This tutorial uses environment variables to create Airflow connections to Snowflake and W&B and configure the Astro Python SDK.
+You'll use environment variables to create Airflow connections to Snowflake and W&B, as well as to configure the Astro Python SDK.

 1. Open the `.env` file in your Astro project and paste the following code.